eiz/chatgpt_wd/README.md

-More stupid fun with ChatGPT
+More stupid fun with ChatGPT.
+Rewrites web text based on your prompt.

 ```
 cargo install chatgpt_wd